alkismavridis/mathasm/README.md

 Building axioms is a total anarchy.

 ### Ok.
 And what about theorems?
-Ok, now we need to talk about the theorem building process.
+Ok, now we need to talk about the theorem building process, which means defining the MathAsm standard instruction set.
 Here the picture is totally different than in axioms.

 Building theorems is done under very strict rules.
-In fact, there are only 4 operations that we can perform.
+In fact, standard instruction set defines only 4 operations that we can perform.
+You have to build all of mathematics with those 4.
 Everything else is forbidden.
-These 4 operations are the instruction set of mathematics that we were talking about before.

 One may perform as many of those "moves" as desired to build new statements based on the existing ones.
 Once ready, we **save** the new statement into the theory, which means that it can no longer be transformed.